Radiative hydrodynamic simulations of FIP fractionation in solar flares: Discussion

 \section{Discussion}

 The evolution of elemental abundances in the solar atmosphere is critical to understanding the radiative output of the corona.
 Observations have shown that abundances vary both in space and time, but the mechanisms causing this remain poorly understood.
 The FIP effect, an enhancement in the corona of elements with FIP less than 10 eV, is suspected to be caused by a ponderomotive acceleration induced by propagating Alfv\'enic waves \cite{laming2015,martinez2023}.
-This acceleration, perhaps of order 1-10 km s$^{-2}$ \cite{laming2021}, causes a slow diffusion of low-FIP material into the corona, which would produce the FIP effect over relatively long time scales (hours to days).
+This acceleration, perhaps of order 1-10 km s$^{-2}$ \cite{laming2021}, causes a slow diffusion of low-FIP enhanced plasma into the corona, which would produce the FIP effect over relatively long time scales (hours to days).
 Observations of quiescent active regions show similar fractionation timescales, ranging from hours \cite{mondal2023} to days \cite{baker2018}.
 However, if there were fractionation at the footpoints, an evaporation event could carry that material into the corona much more rapidly, perhaps in mere minutes.

 We have examined this idea with hydrodynamic simulations.
-We do not simulate the FIP effect directly, but assume that there is an enhancement of low-FIP material at the footpoints due to a ponderomotive acceleration.
+We do not simulate the FIP effect directly, but assume that there is an enhancement of low-FIP enhanced plasma at the footpoints due to a ponderomotive acceleration.
 We then set off strong, impulsive heating events that cause a rapid flow into the corona.
-The amount of low-FIP material transported into the corona depends on how deep the fractionation process occurs.
+The amount of low-FIP enhanced plasma transported into the corona depends on how deep the fractionation process occurs.
 With relatively narrow spikes in fractionation, the coronal segment of the loop remains photospheric, with a slight enhancement in $f$ near the apex.
 With wider spikes fractionating material deeper in the chromosphere, the loop can become fully coronal in abundance.
+Asymmetries can affect whether rain forms, and, if so, where and when along the loops it may form, depending on how the low-FIP enhanced plasma is advected.